LaPetiteSouris/iot_raspberry_client/README.md

 Display data measured by Raspberry Pi 3 in a dynamic manner.

-Rasp5berry Pi 3 is connected with a ReadBear Lab  nRF51822, which in turns connected to a Bosch BMP085 sensors.
+Raspberry Pi 3 is connected with a ReadBear Lab  nRF51822, which in turns connected to a Bosch BMP085 sensors.

 The objective of this project is to display the measured data